HexHive/OSTEP-slides/12-scheduling.md

 * Previous schedulers (FIFO, SJF) are non-preemptive.
 Non-preemptive schedulers only switch to another process if the current process gives up the CPU voluntarily.
-* Preemptive schedulers may take control of the CPU at any time, switching to another process according to the scheduling policy.
+* Preemptive schedulers may take CPU control at any time, switching to another process according to the scheduling policy.

+. . .

 * New scheduler: shortest time to completion first (STCF), always run the job that will complete the fastest.